 Where R(*) denotes the pre-trained ArcFace network and the input images are subjected to crop and resize operations to unify them to a size of 112 * 112 for matching with the network. ⟨*⟩ denotes the cosine similarity between the output image and the original image is calculated.

 The results of the evaluation are shown in Fig. 8.
-It can be observed from the figure that when using the identity loss, the loss decreases gradually as the latent code layers used increase as the same for the four different matching methods.
+It can be observed from the figure that when using the identity loss, the loss decreases gradually as the number of latent code layers used increases, which is consistent across all four different matching methods.
 However, the loss function converges slightly slower compared to the other two loss functions.
 This implies that introducing identity loss increases the complexity of model training but can lead to better fidelity and similarity.

-In this section we describe in detail the various loss functions we employ and their design principles.
+In this section, we describe in detail the various loss functions we employ and their design principles.
 By embedding these loss functions in the face encryption and decryption process, we realize a comprehensive assessment of the quality of decrypted restored faces.
 Experimental results show that the combination of the above multiple loss functions can effectively measure the fidelity and similarity of the restoration results, thus providing a solid foundation for high-quality face reconstruction restoration.

 V. Conclusion

-In this paper, we propose a video abstraction encryption and decryption algorithm based on high and low dimensional information association cognitive mechanism for massive video data disaster and personal privacy problems.
-When storing the video, a face recognition and face encryption algorithm based on YOLO5-face is used to encrypt the video, and at the same time, pSp encoder is utilized to extract the high and low dimensional semantic information of the face to form a feature key, and establish an index association with the face in the video, which is stored in the corresponding key pool of the video.
-When decrypting, the features extracted from the specified new faces are used to search in the key pool, and the matched faces are reduced to clear faces using styleGAN generator.
+In this paper, we propose an algorithm for encrypting and decrypting video abstractions based on a cognitive mechanism that associates high and low-dimensional information.
+The aim is to address problems related to personal privacy and the management of massive video data in disaster scenarios.
+When storing the video, a face recognition and face encryption algorithm based on YOLO5-face is used to encrypt the video.
+Simultaneously, the pSp encoder is utilized to extract the high and low-dimensional semantic information of the face to form a feature key and establish an index association with the face in the video, which is stored in the corresponding key pool of the video.
+When decrypting, the features extracted from the specified new faces are used to search in the key pool, and the matched faces are reduced to clear faces using the styleGAN generator.
 We initially validate the feasibility of this video encryption and decryption algorithm on a self-built dataset.
 At the same time, we conduct comparative experiments and analysis of multiple matching methods and loss function selection to inversely verify the importance of high-dimensional abstract semantic features in the process of face association re-recognition.
-Our research has important implications in terms of how to strike a balance between privacy protection and machine vision research.
+Our research has important implications in terms of how to strike a balance between safeguarding privacy and advancing machine vision research.
 In the future, this algorithm is promising to play an important role in privacy protection and big data storage, face re-identification, and other fields.

 References